First impressions count.

 It needn’t look like a “traditional” CTA (i.e., a big, eye-catching button).

-It could be some hyperlinked text or even just a clear instruction within the body copy.
+It could be hyperlinked text or just a clear instruction within the body copy.

-Either way, give the recipient a clear idea of how to get started like Typeform does here:
+Either way, if you want to increase your click-through rates, give the recipient a clear idea of how to get started like Typeform does here:

 6. A request to be added to their “safe senders” list